anacampesan/anazard_previous/_posts/2017-08-14-php-rolling-back-migrations.md

 ---
 layout: post
 comments: true
-title: "Rolling back migrations in PHP and Laravel"
+title: "Migrations in PHP and Laravel"
 tags: [programming, php, laravel, back-end, technology]
-img: ['3.jpg']
+img: ['laravel.png']
 ---

 Migrations have the role of tracking all changes we need to make in our databases since the moment of its creation.
 It’s pretty much described by Laravel as a version control.